 Roof spaces are only entered where deemed safe and reasonable to do so.
 In keeping with Health and Safety legislation, roof voids are entered and inspected where secured flooring is provided.
 Consequently a head and shoulders inspection from the access hatch was undertaken in this instance.
-Our inspection was further restricted due to insulation materials laid between the ceiling joists and the installation of hardboard linings over rafters.
+Our inspection was further restricted due to insulation material laid between the ceiling joists and the storage of personal belongings.